From Disruptive Tech to Potential Jobs Losses – The Real Future of SA’s Manufacturing Industry

 Welcome to Manufacturing & Agribusiness Month.
 Follow along here for all our coverage on these important sectors.

-Frans Cronje, co-founder and managing director of machine learning company, DataProphet, is one of local innovators and techpreneurs who are grappling with these issues.
+Frans Cronje, co-founder and managing director of machine learning company, DataProphet, is one of the local innovators and techpreneurs who are grappling with these issues.

 His company develops and implements product development solutions to a wide range of industries, with a specific focus on the manufacturing sector.
 The company assists data-heavy businesses to discover the insights and predictive capabilities hidden in their data.